 Full Fibre: Yes

-Many people searching for a new broadband deal will struggle to decide whether a package from BT or Vodafone is better for them.
-For this reason, we've put together this handy guide that directly compares the two providers.
-We've also delivered our definitive verdict on which is better.
+Unsure whether BT or EE is the right ISP for you?
+Well, we've put together this detailed guide that directly compares the two providers.
+We've also delivered our definitive verdict on which is better out of the two.
 Read on to discover everything you need to know.

 By way of direct comparison, BT provides all of the following broadband speeds: